pulumi/pulumi/README.md

 formats here will differ based on the target.
 For example, when deploying to AWS, the steps are governed by the AWS API Gateway and Lambda metadata formats.
 The `--provider` flag selects the target; if omitted, the Mu Cloud is used:

-    $ mu package                    # to the Mu Cloud
+    $ mu package                    # for the Mu Cloud
-    $ mu package --provider aws     # or, to the AWS Cloud
+    $ mu package --provider aws     # or, for the AWS Cloud
     $ ...                           # or, ...

 The final step is to perform a deployment.
 This step is "intelligent" in that, by default, it does smart